-However, the sensor has limitations and has poorer functionality - or none at all - in e.g. heavy snowfall or rain, dense fog, dust storms or white-out situations.
-Mist, dirt, ice or snow on the windscreen may disrupt the function.
+The sensor's limitations mean that City Safety has poorer functionality - or none at all - in e.g. heavy snowfall or rain, dense fog, dust storms or white-out situations.
+Misting, dirt, ice or snow on the windscreen may also disrupt the function.

 Low-hanging objects, e.g. a flag/pennant for projecting load, or accessories such as auxiliary lamps and bull bars that are higher than the bonnet limit the function.

 The laser beam from the sensor in City Safety measures how the light is reflected.
 The sensor cannot detect objects with low reflection capacity.
 The rear sections of the vehicle generally reflect the light sufficiently thanks to the number plate and rear light reflectors.